holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 # 1. Review of classical theory on the bias-variance trade-off
 Before we get started, I will offer you two options.
 If you are tired of hearing about the bias-variance trade-off for the 100th time, please read the **TLDR** at the end of this Section 1 and then move on to Section 2.
 Otherwise, I will briefly introduce the bare minimum needed to understand the basics before moving on with the actual paper.

-The predictive error for all supervised learning algorithms can be broken into three parts, which are essential to understand the bias-variance tradeoff.
+The predictive error for all supervised learning algorithms can be broken into three (theoretical) parts, which are essential to understand the bias-variance tradeoff.
 These are;
 1) Bias
 2) Variance
 3) Irreducible error (or noise term)